alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-3.md

 ### Methodological Challenges

 Overall, feedback from administrators and students suggests there is a long way to go to ensure responsible digital mental health innovation and procurement across the UK higher education sector.
 Progress can be made by following key recommendations set out here for universities.
 However, significant challenges will remain so long as changes only take place on the side of universities.
-Systemic changes from developers, policymakers, and university leadership teams are required to leverage the collective power required to foster a responsible innovation landscape.
+Systemic changes from developers, policy-makers, and university leadership teams are required to leverage the collective power required to foster a responsible innovation landscape.

 The trustworthy assurance methodology provides one route through which such a culture of responsible innovation and transparent communication could be facilitated so that university stakeholders are given all necessary information to review new mental health tools offered to them.
 Due to the potential of this methodology in this sector we asked administrators to provide feedback on its deployment.
 Crucially, feedback indicated that this methodology would fit within current procurement practices, provide structure for the critical assessment of developers’ claims, and encourage more transparent communication among university staff about the rationale behind procurement decisions.